A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: METHODS

 For protein-ligand complexes that pass these filters, two structure-fixing modules are implemented separately for proteins and ligands.
-In our ProteinFixer module, we first use the sequence information from the mmcif file header to detect missing atoms and residues.
-Then, for missing atoms within an existing residue or missing residues, PDBFixer\cite{pdbfixer} is used to add them, except when the missing residues are longer than 10 amino acids or are located at the sequence terminals.
-The final step of the protein fixing module is to add hydrogen atoms at pH=7.4 with PDBFixer.
-At this pH, all lysine (LYS) and arginine (ARG) are positively charged and glutamic acid (GLU) and aspartic acid (ASP) are deprotonated.
-Histidine remains in a neutral form and the HID or HIE variant is selected based on which one forms a better hydrogen bond.

-Adding missing atoms to protein structure is essential because incomplete structures can compromise accurate modeling of binding interactions, and any molecular dynamics or alchemical binding free energy calculation also require complete structures to ensure the correct structural ensemble are sampled during simulations.
-Long missing segments or missing terminus residues in crystal structures, however, are often more variable such as intrinsically disordered region (IDR),\cite{liu2024} domains that are not expressed in the samples for crystallization, or his-tags introduced in the protein purification process\cite{idr_in_pdb_2007}.
-But since these residues are often not directly involved in ligand binding, it should be safe to skip modeling these residues explicitly because otherwise it will introduce too much interference in the decisions about protein structure.
-Hence we leave these regions in their original form and in themselves do not define a criterion for being discarded in the final dataset.
+In the ProteinFixer module, we first use the sequence information from the mmcif file header to detect missing atoms and residues.
+Then, for missing residues or missing atoms within an existing residue, PDBFixer\cite{pdbfixer} (version 1.9) is used to add them, except when the missing residues are longer than 10 amino acids or are located at the sequence terminals.
+Adding missing atoms to protein structure is essential near binding sites because incomplete structures can compromise accurate modeling of binding interactions, and any molecular dynamics or alchemical binding free energy calculation also require complete structures to ensure the correct structural ensemble are sampled during simulations.
+However, long missing segments or missing terminus residues in crystal structure are often attributable to intrinsically disordered regions (IDR)\cite{liu2024}, domains that are not expressed in the samples for crystallization, or his-tags introduced in the protein purification process\cite{idr_in_pdb_2007}.
+If far enough removed from the ligand binding site(s), we regard it safe to skip modeling these residues explicitly.
+Hence, we leave these regions in their original form and in themselves do not define a criterion for being discarded in the final dataset.
+The final step of the protein-fixing module is to add hydrogen atoms at pH=7.4 with PDBFixer.
+At this pH, the protonation state assignment of titratable side-chains obeys the following rules: all lysine (LYS) and arginine (ARG) are positively charged and glutamic acid (GLU) and aspartic acid (ASP) are deprotonated.
+Histidine remains in a neutral form and whether the HID or HIE variant (the hydrogen is added to N$\delta$ or $N\epsilon$, respectively) is selected will be based on which one forms a better hydrogen bond, which is the default behavior of PDBFixer.